tzurbaev/laravel-forge-api/docs/rate-limiting.md

 ## Usage

-Add a rate limiting function of your choice by way of an optional closure, set on the main `$forge` instance.
+Add a rate limiting function of your choice by way of an optional `callable`, set on the main `$forge` instance.

 ```php
 <?php